getodk/xforms-spec/_sections/30-bindings.md

 </instance>
 {% endhighlight %}

-These meta elements have corresponding `<bind>` elements with custom preload attributes or a calculation. _Note that these values may be recalculated, e.g. when a draft record is loaded.
+These meta elements have corresponding `<bind>` elements with a calculation. _Note that these values may be recalculated, e.g. when a draft record is loaded.
 This could lead to undesirable results especially in case the result is a random value._

+Another approach, as mentioned in section [Bind Attributes](#bind-attributes), is to use _preload_ attributes to generate these values at a particular pre-defined time.

 The following meta elements are supported: